Baichenjia/baichenjia.github.io/content/publication/SAM-E/index.md

 # Summary.
 An optional shortened abstract.

-summary: In this paper, we propose SAM-E, a novel architecture for robot manipulation by leveraging a vision-foundation model for generalizable scene understanding and sequence imitation for long-term action reasoning.
+summary: We propose SAM-E, a novel architecture for robot manipulation by leveraging a vision-foundation model for generalizable scene understanding and sequence imitation for long-term action reasoning.

 tags: []